cableguy99/docs/docs/general/faq.md

 #### How to connect Metamask / MyEtherWallet with Tao mainnet?

-The followings are information used for configuring Metamask to connect to Tao Mainnet.
+Use the following settings to connect Metamask to the Tao Mainnet.

 - RPC endpoint: `https://rpc.tao.network`
 - Chain ID: `88`